Sparkseric90/bouncingballs/pseudocode.md

 display.Score if evilCircle collects a ball

+randomball.generates on screen

-If one ball is controllable by user
+One distinct ball is controllable by user;
     then w = up;
          s = down;
          a = left;